European-XFEL/Karabo/doc/fundamentals.rst

-What you should now about Karabo before starting anything
+What you should know about Karabo before starting anything
 =========================================================